mobilewebup/django-tel/README.txt

 described in RFC 2806: "URLs for Telephone Calls".
 [0]  The tools are the "tel" filter, and the "telify" tag.

-To use either, load the app with  "{% load tel %}" in the template.
+To use either, first load the tel app with "{% load tel %}" in the template.

+TEL FILTER

 The "tel" template filter transforms a phone number into a well-formed
 tel: hyperlink.
-This type of link can be clicked to initiate a phone call in most modern phones capable of viewing web pages.
+This type of link can be clicked to initiate a phone call in phone web browsers.

 For example, in your django template: